 Critics of the PIF takeover point out that its chairman is Mohammad bin Salman, the Crown Prince of Saudi Arabia, who was implicated by the US government in the murder of journalist Jamal Khashoggi in 2018, and that the human rights record of the Saudi regime should preclude state-owned PIF from owning a football club.

-The acquisition has been widely described as a classic case of ‘sportwashing’, an attempt by a sovereign state to use sport to distract people from unethical or criminal activity.
+The Newcastle United acquisition and Qatar World Cup have both been widely described as classic cases of ‘sportwashing’, an attempt by a sovereign state to use sport to distract people from unethical or criminal activity.

-However, is image management the main motivation for this PIF investment?
-How widespread is sportswashing?
-And are investments labelled as sportswashing effective in improving perceptions of sovereign states with bad reputations?
+However, is image management the main motivation for PIF or the Qatari government?
+How widespread is sportswashing and are investments labelled as sportswashing effective in improving perceptions of sovereign states with bad reputations?

 What is sportswashing?